giacu92/GFE-DMX-Dimmer/README.md

 * DMX CHANNEL 66: lamp 2 dimmer
 * DMX CHANNEL 67: lamp 3 dimmer
 * DMX CHANNEL 68: lamp 4 dimmer
-* DMX CHANNEL 69: strobo all lamps at chosen speed (0 to 1s)
+* DMX CHANNEL 69: strobo all lamps at chosen speed (40 - 255 strobe from 100ms to 1s)

 # _HardwareSerial0.cpp EDIT:_
 To let Arduino IDE compile the code we need to do some mods to the _HardwareSerial0.cpp_ file.